REBECCA GROSSMAN: 15 YEARS FOR MURDER

 Defense Tactics

 During the trial, Grossman’s defense team attempted to shift blame onto her then-boyfriend, former LA Dodgers pitcher Scott Erickson.
-They claimed that Erickson’s black Mercedes-Benz SUV had struck the boys first.
+Grossman asked her daughter to testify in court that Erickson’s black Mercedes-Benz SUV had struck the boys first.
 However, the prosecution dismantled this theory, calling it “ridiculous” and presenting “not a shred of evidence” to support it.

 Verdict and Sentencing